 Administrator - A person who manages your group.
 Administrators have the highest level of access to your group.
 They can create actions and access to your group's data.
 Each administrator can have different permissions.
 You can invite new organizers and administrators to join your group on the 'invitations' tab.

 Organizer - Organizers are the second-tier of administrators for your group.
 It's great for volunteers or interns.
 Organizers in your group can create actions sponsored by the group, but they cannot access the group's data.
 Organizers can participate in your group's discussion board, view your group's past actions, and see a list of the group's organizers and administrators.
 More on organizers vs administrators here.

 Group manage page - Once you publish your group, you will be taken to the group manage page.
-This is where you can view your group’s statistics, actions, emails, invite new administrators, and more.
+This is where you can view your group’s statistics, actions, emails, mobile messages,invite new administrators, and more.
 The link will look like this: https://actionnetwork.org/groups/amys-test-group/manage

 Networks - Groups can be linked together into a federated hierarchy called a network.
 Groups within a network share data according to their place in the hierarchy.
 Networks are perfect for federated organizations, organizations with local chapters, field campaigns, and similar structures.
 You can see more information on pricing for a Networks level partnership here.